carlohamalainen/carlohamalainen.github.io/_posts/2016-12-31-subkeys-in-gpg-for-a-yubikey.md

 <p>
-  The signature packet doesn&#8217;t refer to the offset <code>3038</code> or the key id <code>17118623766D56F8</code> of the subkey packet, so let&#8217;s check the contents of the signature packet to see if it really does match the subkey data.
+  The signature packet doesn't refer to the offset <code>3038</code> or the key id <code>17118623766D56F8</code> of the subkey packet, so let's check the contents of the signature packet to see if it really does match the subkey data.
 </p>